kushtekriwal/Deep-Learning-Class/hw1/README.md

 ## 5. Improvements ##
 We can apply numerous improvements over the simple neural network from earlier.
+After implementing each improvement, you will need to modify [hw1/main.py](hw1/main.py) to use the new network or optimizer.

 ### 5.1 Momentum SGD ###
 Our normal SGD update with learning rate η is: